ahilbers/bootstrap_uncertainty_quantification/README.md

 ## Contains

-### Modelling & data files
+### Model & data files

 - `models/`: power system model generating files, for `Calliope` (see acknowledgements).
-The *6-region LP* and *6-region MILP* models both share a common base as described by the files in `models/6_region/`.
 - `data/`: demand and weather time series data
-  - `demand_wind_1_region.csv`: demand and wind time series used in *1-region LP* model in paper
-  - `demand_wind_6_region.csv`: demand and wind time series used in *6-region LP* and *6-region MILP* models in paper

 ### Code

+- `main.py`: a script that performs one full run through the methodology, using a single long simulation for a point estimate and multiple short simulations across bootstrap samples to estimate the standard deviation.
+It can be called from a command line.
 - `samplers.py`: functions for bootstrap sampling of the demand & wind time series: both the *months* and *weeks* scheme from the paper
-- `model_runs.py`: functions that perform power system model runs
-- `main.py`: a script that performs one full run through the methodology, using a single long simulation for a point estimate and multiple short simulations across bootstrap samples to estimate the standard deviation.
-It can be run directly from a command line.
+- `models.py`: some utility code for the models
+- `tests.py`: some tests to check if the models are behaving as expected.